 Note: If necessary, contact the Oracle database administrator for the correct set of credentials.
 The DBA can also manually add the instance if the DBA is not willing or allowed to share the credentials with the backup administrator.
 The DBA can manually add the instance using the nboraadm command on the client.
+The Oracle database user is required to have a certain level of credentials.
+The Oracle database user must have SYSBACKUP or SYSDBA privileges (based on version of Oracle).

-To manually add an Oracle instance to the repository
+To manually add an Oracle database instance to the repository

-- 1 In the NetBackup Administration Console, in the left pane, expand NetBackup Management > Applications > Oracle. - 2 Click All Instances.
-All instances in the repository are listed in the right pane. - 3 Right-click All Instances and select New instance to display the following: - Fill in the Instance Name, Host, and ORACLE HOME parameters.
-Click Help 4 to display descriptions of these parameters.
+- In the NetBackup Administration Console, in the left pane, expand NetBackup Management > Applications > Oracle. - 2 Click All Instances.
+All instances in the repository are listed in the right pane. - 3 Right-click All Instances and select New instance to display the following: - 4 Fill in the Instance Name, Host, and ORACLE HOME parameters.
+Click Help to display descriptions of these parameters.
 For example:

-5 (Conditional) Use the Override Default TNS_ADMIN Path if you need to override the default network administration directory on the client system.
+5 (Conditional) Use the Override Default TNS ADMIN Path if you need to override the default network administration directory on the client system.
 Enter the fully qualified path for the network administration directory on this host.
 Click Help to display a description of the parameter.
 Example of the parameter: